1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 !!! warning "Compiled `klipper.bin` Available"

     I set up a repository where you can download the compiled `klipper.bin` (aka `firmware.bin`): [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo).
-    Thanks to @[jokubasver](https://github.com/jokubasver) for making the file available!
+    Thanks to the mentioned users there for providing the files to me!
     **USE AT YOUR OWN RISK!**

 ??? tip "Use KIAUH For Installation"